kamranahmedse/developer-roadmap/content/roadmaps/101-backend/content/103-learn-a-language/106-python.md

 # Python

-Python is a well known programming language which is strongly typed.
-It is designed with code readability in mind and uses whitespaces/indentations.
+Python is a well known programming language which is both a strongly typed and a dynamically typed language.
 Being an interpreted language, code is executed as soon as it is written and the Python syntax allows for writing code in functional, procedureal or object-oriented programmatic ways.

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>
 <BadgeLink colorScheme='blue' badgeText='Python Website' href='https://www.python.org/'>Python Website</BadgeLink>